GAP-LAB-CUHK-SZ/HairStep/README.md

 | &boxvr;&nbsp; [split_train.json](https://drive.google.com/open?id=1-9cZxp1KsJu9PUZpc4It6reihWxRrdV6) | 1 | JSON | Split file for training
 | &boxur;&nbsp; [split_test.json](https://drive.google.com/open?id=1-EVSNXbfXhaiAxGSDq1tmaNz_pdqaFdm) | 1 | JSON | Split file for testing

-The HiSa & HiDa dataset is available for non-commercial research purposes only.
+The HiSa & HiDa dataset and pre-trained checkpoints based on it are available for **non-commercial research purposes only**.
 All real images are collected from the Internet.
 Please contact [Yujian Zheng](https://paulyzheng.github.io/about/) and [Xiaoguang Han](https://gaplab.cuhk.edu.cn/) for questions about the dataset.

 ## Installation
   ```